Bleu-Box/gaunt-roguelike/README.md

 # Gaunt

 ## About
 Gaunt is a roguelike game I'm making.
-It's still in development right now, so it's not quite playable.
+It follows the classic story of going into the Dungeons of Doom to get the Amulet of Yendor.

 ## Controls
 - Move: arrow keys